Cunning folk in Britain: Scotland

 Throughout the Early Modern period, Scotland remained a distinct political entity from England and Wales, having its own independent government and monarchy.
 However, like the rest of Britain, it also saw cunning folk operating within its borders.

-A 1932 article by Lewis Spence in The Weekly Scotsman, responding to the popularization of Margaret Murray's Witch-cult hypothesis, stated that "the Saxon word 'wicca', a witch, as well as the term 'carline' were of immemorial usage" in lowland Scotland while in the highlands, where English words were less known, 'wise women' or "Nicnevins" ("daughters of heaven") were used.
+A 1932 article by Lewis Spence in The Weekly Scotsman, responding to the popularisation of Margaret Murray's Witch-cult hypothesis, stated that "the Saxon word 'wicca', a witch, as well as the term 'carline' were of immemorial usage" in lowland Scotland while in the highlands, where English words were less known, 'wise women' or "Nicnevins" ("daughters of heaven") were used.
 Spence argued that a native tradition had "flourished" in Scotland, and elsewhere in Britain, and, while it maintained many differences, had been greatly influenced by French practices from the mid-fifteenth century and this saw the introduction of the word 'witch'.
 While still associating folk tradition with 'witchcraft' he suggested it was "a widespread cult of pagan origin, having a well-digested system of medical and magical lore of its own, a distant ritual, and with affiliations throughout the whole of the Lowlands and a certain part of the Highlands".